Approximation by non-symmetric networks for cross-domain learning

 } \end{remark}

+\bhag{ReLU$^r$ networks} In this section, we examine the problem of approximation by shallow ReLU$^r$ networks for functions in $W_{\gamma,p}$.

-\bhag{ReLU$^r$ networks} In the proof of Theorems~\ref{theo:maintheo_n} and \ref{theo:maintheo}, we have used H\"offding's inequality in a straightforward manner.
+In the proof of Theorems~\ref{theo:maintheo_n} and \ref{theo:maintheo}, we have used H\"offding's inequality in a straightforward manner.
 Of course, more sophisticated ways of applying concentration inequalities are available in the literature under various conditions on $G$ and the target function.
 The argument leading to an estimation of $|\nu|_{TV}$ as in Lemma~\ref{lemma:tvlemma} can be used to get different estimates in these cases.
 In light of the recent interest in activation functions of the form $t\mapsto t_+^r$ in connection with neural networks, we illustrate the use of these ideas in the case of these activation functions.
 Unlike most of the other papers in this direction, we let $r>0$ to be any positive number, not just an integer.
-The mathematics involved is more pleasant if we consider the activation function \be G_r(t)= \ee
+The mathematics involved is more pleasant if we consider the activation function \yadi{$G_r$}{Activation function for ReLU$^r$ networks \eqref{eq:reluact}} \be G_r(t)= \ee Accordingly, we consider in this section the case when $(\x,\y)\mapsto G_r(\x\cdot\y)$ is the symmetric kernel defined on $\XX=\YY=\SS^q$.
+We recall the fact that the measure $\mu^*_\XX=\mu_q^*$ is the Riemannian volume measure on $\SS^q$, normalized to be a probability measure.

 It is argued in \cite{bach2014, dingxuanpap} that the problem of approximation by neural networks with such homogeneous activation functions is considered fruitfully as the problem of approximation by zonal function networks.
 Thus, we map $\RR^q$ to the unit sphere: